practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 puts "Time: #{Time.now - start_time}s"
 ```

-..specifically switch _--yjit_ has a substantial, positive effect of reducing the program execution time by -78% (measured with: _$ multitime -n 20 ruby <jit-switch> ./fib.rb_)
+..switch _--yjit_ (same like _--jit_) had a substantial effect of reducing the program execution time by -78% (measured with: _$ multitime -n 20 ruby <jit-switch> ./fib.rb_).

-Switch _--zjit_ only offers a slight reduction of execution time by -11%.
+Switch _--zjit_ only yielded a slight reduction of execution time by -11%, though clearly measurable.

+> [!NOTE]
+> Using JIT compilation at Ruby has been for years and still is a moving target under active development.

 <br/>